jcurbelo/megaverse/README.md

 ```

-- `api/`: Contains modules for interacting with external APIs.
+- `api/`: Modules for interacting with external APIs.
-- `elements/`: Contains classes for different map elements.
+- `elements/`: Classes for different map elements.
-- `factories/`: Houses the factory for creating map elements.
+- `factories/`: Factory for creating map elements.
-- `interfaces/`: Defines interfaces for map elements and factories.
+- `interfaces/`: Interfaces for map elements, factories and services.
-- `lib/`: Houses utility functions and helpers used across the project.
+- `lib/`: Utility functions and helpers used across the project.
+- `services/`: Service for map operations.
-- `types/`: Defines TypeScript interfaces and types used throughout the application.
+- `types/`: Types used throughout the application.
-- `generateMap.ts:` The main entry point for the map generation process.
+- `generateMap.ts:`Main entry point for the map generation process.

 This structure allows for easy expansion and maintenance of the project, with clear separation of concerns between API interactions, element definitions, factories, utility functions, and type definitions.